FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 - Recommendations for Risk Treatment.
 - Executive Summary in the business language
 -->
+This risk management document focuses on existing and important pressing security matters. \
-This document was produced by assessing the [case information](https://github.com/FredericGariepy/LighthouseLabs/edit/main/PKM/W5/Projects/Risk%20Management/case%20info.md), [organization struture](https://github.com/FredericGariepy/LighthouseLabs/tree/main/PKM/W5/Projects/Risk%20Management/Employees) and [organization assets](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W5/Projects/Risk%20Management/Assets/tangibles.md) to fill the basics in the [risk __assesment__ and __treatment__ table](https://docs.google.com/spreadsheets/d/1tdwJMT4QcLoH7Z3jlgjyE5qsRtAtCaPpqXVqKaXtYuU/edit?usp=sharing).
+It was produced by assessing the [case information](https://github.com/FredericGariepy/LighthouseLabs/edit/main/PKM/W5/Projects/Risk%20Management/case%20info.md), [organization struture](https://github.com/FredericGariepy/LighthouseLabs/tree/main/PKM/W5/Projects/Risk%20Management/Employees) and [organization assets](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W5/Projects/Risk%20Management/Assets/tangibles.md) to furnish the [risk __assesment__ and __treatment__ table](https://docs.google.com/spreadsheets/d/1tdwJMT4QcLoH7Z3jlgjyE5qsRtAtCaPpqXVqKaXtYuU/edit?usp=sharing).

-Follow this risk management document to read about the recommended treatments for three(3) main threats, and the workflow used to further generate the risk assesment. \
+Follow this document to learn about recommended treatments for three(3) main threats, and the workflow used to further generate the risk assesment. \
 To further bring this report into compliance with ISO 27001 see the recomendations at the end.